-- Further increase awareness and conduct internal training in human rights. - Identify key focus areas and actions for each business area. - Execute our human rights action plan. - Collaborate in Bettercoal's Russia and Colombia country working groups to accelerate and expand the ways in which human rights are addressed. - Participate in a broader industry benchmarking study to identify best practices and areas for improvement in addressing sustainability issues - in particular human rights - in the supply chain. - See corporatevattenfall.com/globalassets/corporate/about\vattenfall/suppliers/ code\of\conduct\for\suppliers\EN.pdf 2 Enr proc datable appropriate for all proceeding and proposed and proposed appropriate and proposed approximation of the proceeding approximation of the pr - For more details, see corporatevattenfall.com/sustainability/policies-and-management/ statement-on-slavery
+- Further increase awareness and conduct internal training in human rights. - Identify key focus areas and actions for each business area. - Execute our human rights action plan. - Collaborate in Bettercoal's Russia and Colombia country working groups to accelerate and expand the ways in which human rights are addressed. - Participate in a broader industry benchmarking study to identify best practices and areas for improvement in addressing sustainability issues - in particular human rights - in the supply chain. - See corporatevattenfall.com/globalassets/corporate/about\vattenfall/suppliers/ code\of\conduct\for\suppliers\EN.pdf - For more details, see corporatevattenfall.com/sustainability/policies-and-management/ statement-on-slavery - See corporatevattenfall.com/sustainability/policies-and-management/